 +30 22860 72346

-Winter hours are now in effect.
-We are open MOST days from 4pm until 6pm.
-If you coming to Oia to visit us specifically, then first, THANK YOU! and second, we recommend you call or email us to ensure that we will be open on that given day.
+Spring hours are now in effect.
+We are open MOST days from at least 3pm until 9pm.
+If you are coming to Oia to visit us specifically, then first, THANK YOU! and second, we recommend you call or email us to ensure that we will be open on that given day.